Conor94/shutdown-scheduler/README.md

 # Shutdown Scheduler
 WPF application used for scheduling shutdowns of Windows systems.
-The program uses a Windows Service (https://docs.microsoft.com/en-us/dotnet/framework/windows-services/) to shutdown the system so that the program does not have to remain running on the users machine.
+The program uses a Windows Service (https://docs.microsoft.com/en-us/dotnet/framework/windows-services/) to shutdown the system so that the program does not have to remain running on the user's machine.

 There are two shutdown modes: shutdown in, and shutdown at.